v1xerunt/Word-and-Endnote-Template-for-JAMIA/README.md

 # Word-and-Endnote-Template-for-JAMIA

-Word and endnote template for JAMIA
+Microsoft word template and Endnote reference styles for JAMIA (Journal of the American Medical Informatics Association) paper.

+Use .dotx to create a new document and import .ens file to endnote.